 Are you an executive, sales professional, or individual presented with a non-compete agreement-or a more comprehensive employment contract that will impose restrictions?
 Perhaps you are a business owner in need of assurance that the noncompetition agreements you are using are enforceable.

 Hendershot, Cannon, Martin & Hisey, P.C. understands the needs of both employers and employees.
 Our law firm is experienced at negotiating, drafting, implementing, enforcing, and defending against non-competes in a wide variety of issues.
 As litigators and business attorneys, we provide a comprehensive perspective vital to crafting effective legal solutions.
 For prompt attention to your concerns, beginning with a confidential consultation, please call (713) 909-7323 or contact us online.
-We welcome client inquiries and referrals from throughout Texas.
+We welcome client inquiries and referrals from throughout Houston and Texas.

-At Hendershot, Cannon, Martin & Hisey, P.C., our Texas business law attorneys offer highly informed, reliable counsel for businesses focused on protecting their proprietary information, strategic plans, and client relationships.
+At Hendershot, Cannon, Martin & Hisey, P.C., our Houston business law attorneys offer highly informed, reliable counsel for businesses focused on protecting their proprietary information, strategic plans, and client relationships.
 Our lawyers are equally adept at reviewing all types of contracts on behalf of individuals whose professional options and futures hang in the balance.
 These services are often the key to avoiding costly litigation.

 When disputes arise over non-competes, nondisclosure agreements, confidentiality agreements, non-solicitation, or any other type of contractual or competitive issue, we execute the best available strategies for our clients.
 Employers must protect their competitive positions and advantages by all legal means, especially in this age of global competition and instant information-sharing.
 What you do with one employee will set a precedent for the next-and the law requires that you take steps to protect your employee's rights or provide waivers in writing.